telekom/aifoundation-docs/docs/01_Overview.md

 # Overview

-Welcome to AI Foundation Services - your gateway to private, secure, and scalable model inference.
+Welcome to the AI Foundation Services - your gateway to private, secure, and scalable model inference.
 Our platform integrates cloud services, tools, and APIs to support your AI implementation.
 With the T-Systems LLM API Key, you can access a variety of open-source and proprietary LLMs.
 Hosted in Germany and the EU, our platform ensures GDPR-compliant data security.
 Get started and integrate existing or build new AI applications.

 **Request a Free Trial API key:** [Create a new account at our API Key page!](https://apikey.llmhub.t-systems.net/)